Feeling lonely

 See a GP if:

-Call 111 or ask for an urgent GP appointment if:
+Call NHS 111 or ask for an urgent GP appointment if:

-111 can tell you the right place to get help if you need to see someone.
-Go to NHS 111 online or call: 111
+NHS 111 can tell you the right place to get help if you need to see someone.
+You can call 111 or get help from 111 online.

 Call 999 or go to A&E now if: